ilesanmi-007/We_rate_dogs-Data-wrangling-project/README.md

 ## The Assess and Clean.

 Here was the whole cleaning process of the 3 dataset.
 It had the test for quality and test for tidiness of the data.
 More of these were summed up in the wrangling_report.pdf file.
 The two method used in this cleaning process is the visual method and programmatic method.
 For the visual, a use of spreadsheet and python for the programmatic.
+Also, using the **Question, Code and Observation** method

-A peep:
+## **A peep:**
 ![image](https://user-images.githubusercontent.com/68794860/175949848-884a4756-4058-4ae0-81f3-adbdaf5e6870.png)

 This was fully done until I had a clean data ready for exploration and visualization